 The founders of popular frozen poultry brand Hip Chick Farms, which was sold last year, have left the frozen section and entered the booming CBD snack market, recently launching their new brand, A Boring Life, into retail.

-Palandech didn’t stray far from the farm.
-Along with her wife and business partner, chef Jennifer Johnson, she moved to a lavender farm in Boring, Oregon — a town where hemp grows plentifully — to produce CBD-infused nuts and chocolate.
+But they didn’t stray far from the farm.
+Co-founder Serafina Palandech and wife and business partner chef Jennifer Johnson moved to a lavender farm in Boring, Oregon — a town where hemp grows plentifully — to produce CBD-infused nuts and chocolate.
 The brand is part of the new cohort of ‘seed stage’ companies at cannabis business accelerator CanopyBoulder, which has invested $130,000 into A Boring Life.

 “The welfare piece was always challenging in a way I didn’t always anticipate,” she said.
 “Organic humanely raised chicken is very expensive and difficult to produce.”